 How offline conversion tracking works in Google Analytics

-In order to associate offline purchases and other conversions with the sources, you'll need to collect additional information from the customer, such as their email address or phone number, associating it with Client Id known to Google Analytics 4 at the time of online form completion or tracked phone call.
+In order to associate offline purchases and other conversions with the sources, you'll need to collect additional information from the customer, such as their email address or phone number, associating it with Client ID known to Google Analytics 4 at the time of online form completion or tracked phone call.

 By uploading offline conversion data that is matched with the online visitor data using the collected customer information to GA4, GA4 can attribute the offline conversion to the corresponding online visitor.
 This allows you to understand which online marketing channels, campaigns, or content contributed to the offline conversion.